 Studies reveal that only about 51% of accident victims who file personal injury claims will recover compensation without legal representation.
 Our slip and fall lawyers have a 99% win rate.

-Compensatory Damages in a Slip and Fall Case
+What Damages Can You Recover in a Slip and Fall Case?

 To receive compensatory damages in your slip and fall claim, your lawyer must be able to prove that: